NewsMilwaukee County

 “As far as I know, all they told me was they would be receiving citations for the wreck and for knocking down the poles, nothing pertaining to almost ending my life,” he said.

-TMJ4 News reached Milwaukee Police about the crash but did not hear back Sunday night.
+TMJ4 News reached out to Milwaukee Police about the crash but did not hear back Sunday night.

-A spokesperson with the Milwaukee Fire Department confirmed that they respond the traffic collision with one Engine and that no other medical services were called for from this incident.
+A spokesperson with the Milwaukee Fire Department confirmed they responded to the traffic collision with one engine and that no other medical services were called for in this incident.

 It’s about time to watch on your time.
 Stream local news and weather 24/7 by searching for “TMJ4” on your device.